Mattemagikern/Bob/README.md

 ``%.c``.
 The examples provided is for a C project but change the suffix to the appropriate language and it will work as inteded.

-# A full example of a BUILDER file
+# A full example of a Blueprint
-An example of an BUILDER file for a C project of mine:
+An example of an Blueprint for a C project of mine:
 ```
 inc = .*\/inc\/(.*)\.h$
 src = .*\/src\/(.*)\.c$